gcallah/Economics/Capitalism/capitalism.md

 "Other recent participants in this debate propose [capitalism's] origins as being: in the early middle ages... between 1400 and 1800; circa 1500 or 1600; between 1600 and 1800; or in the industrialization period of 1850-1920..."

-And Lucassen in fact notes that many aspects of what some might call capitalism emerged millennia earlier.
+And Lucassen points out that many aspects of what some might call capitalism emerged millennia earlier.
 As he notes, "market economies themselves have appeared multiple times, in various parts of the world, and (sometimes) vanished again."
-In particular, points out that a "deep monetization" of the economy took place, starting around 500 B.C., in three different parts of the world: the Near East / Mediterranean cultural nexus, Mauryan India, and Han and Song China.
+In particular, he describes a "deep monetization" of the economy took place, starting around 500 B.C., in three different parts of the world: the Near East / Mediterranean cultural nexus, Mauryan India, and Han and Song China.
 Were these societies "capitalist"?